zeevoco/.github/profile/README.md

-## Hello Zeevo World 👽
+## Hello Zeevo Seekers 👽

-Zeevo is a web applicaiton focused on giving creators a new and compelling way to interact and coordinate with their communities and fans.

-As of 5/18/2022 we're in alpha test phase and looking for creators, DAOs, and anyone that wants to orgainze fans and community to help test the app.
+Zeevo is a web application that enables you to create, customize, and share interactive surveys, questionnaires, games, collections, and more.
+Respondents are rewarded with customizable proof of participation NFTs.

-Please find us at [Zeevo.co](https://zeevo.co) for more info!
+Please see [Zeevo.co](https://zeevo.co) or [linktree](https://linktr.ee/zeevo) for more info ✌️